futrime/lip/docs/commands/lip_install.md

 When looking at the items to be installed, Lip checks what type of item each is, in the following order:

-1. Remote tooth file with suffix `.tth` and prefix `http://` or `https://`.
-2. Local tooth file with suffix `.tth`.
+1. Local tooth file with suffix `.tth`.
-3. Tooth repository, which can be accessed via Goproxy.
+2. Tooth repository, which can be accessed via Goproxy.
-4. Tooth alias, which can be looked up in Lip registry.

-In 3 and 4, all letters will be converted to lowercase before processing.
+In 2, all letters will be converted to lowercase before processing.

-### Lip Registry

-Since v0.8.0, Lip supports Lip registry, which enables you to use aliases to install tooths.
-By default, Lip will use the registry at <https://registry.litebds.com>.
-You can also use your own registry by setting environment variable `LIP_REGISTRY` to the URL of your registry.

 ### Satisfying Requirements

 Once Lip has the set of requirements to satisfy, it chooses which version of each requirement to install using the simple rule that the latest stable version that satisfies the given constraints will be installed.
+If no stable version is available, Lip will choose the latest pre-release version.

 ### Installation Order

 Lip installs dependencies before their dependents, i.e. in “topological order”.
-When encountering a cycle in the dependency graph, Lip will refuse to install tooths.
+When encountering a cycle in the dependency graph, Lip will refuse to install teeth.
 All developers should avoid any cycle in the dependency graph.

 This dependency graph will be maintained by Lip.
 When uninstalling some packages, Lip will check the graph to ensure that all dependents uninstalled.
 If not, Lip will ask you whether to uninstall them or cancel the procedure.

 ### Pre-release Versions

 You can install any pre-release versions by specifying the version.
-And tooths can declare pre-release versions as their dependencies.
-However, when tooths use any type of range version match or wildcard, Lip will ignore pre-release versions.
+And teeth can declare pre-release versions as their dependencies.
+However, when teeth use any type of range version match or wildcard, Lip will ignore pre-release versions.

 ## Options